 5. Divert Your Puppy’s Attention

-Your puppy will most likely be curious about this new contraption on their ears and try to paw or scratch at it.
-Play with him or give him his favorite toy to divert his attention away from his ears for about five to ten minutes.
+Your puppy will most likely be curious about this new contraption and try to paw or scratch at it.
+Play with him or give him his favorite toy to divert his attention away for about five to ten minutes.
 This should give the glue and tape the necessary time to set up and hold.

 6. Keep Them Taped for Two Weeks